PathfindEd/Pathfind-Education-Blog/_posts/2025-11-30-why-your-overseas-b-might-not-be-a-b.md

 excerpt: "A critical warning for international students: When applying to UK universities, your seemingly strong grade from your home country can be systematically downgraded."
 ---

-## Why Your Overseas 'B' Might Not Be a 'B': Navigating the UK Grade Translation Trap

 A critical warning for international students: When applying to UK universities, your seemingly strong grade from your home country can be systematically downgraded.
 Your overseas 'B' might officially translate to a UK 2:2, severely limiting your postgraduate options.

 ---